-DOREEN RACHAL focuses her practice on white collar criminal defense and internal investigations, healthcare fraud litigation, securities litigation and enforcement, and compliance with the USA PATRIOT Act, Bank Secrecy Act and related anti-money laundering requirements.
-She is a member of Sidley’s White Collar: Government Litigation and Investigations and Securities Enforcement and Regulatory groups.
+DOREEN RACHAL focuses her practice on white collar criminal defense, internal investigations, and criminal and civil government investigations, including grand jury matters.
+She also has experience with complex civil litigation, asset forfeiture, healthcare fraud litigation, securities litigation and enforcement, and compliance with the USA PATRIOT Act, Bank Secrecy Act and related anti-money laundering requirements.
+Doreen represents companies and individuals before the United States Department of Justice, the United States Attorney’s Offices, the Securities and Exchange Commission, FINRA and the Massachusetts Attorney General’s Office.
+She is a member of Sidley’s White Collar: Government Litigation and Investigations, Healthcare, and Securities Enforcement and Regulatory groups.

 Prior to joining Sidley, Doreen served as an Assistant United States Attorney at the United States Attorney’s Office for the District of Massachusetts in the Affirmative Civil Enforcement Unit, where she handled qui tam actions and prosecuted healthcare fraud matters involving potential violations of the False Claims Act, Stark Law and anti-kickback statutes.
 Prior to joining the Affirmative Civil Enforcement Unit, Doreen served in a supervisory capacity as the Chief of the Asset Forfeiture Unit.
 In that role, Doreen prosecuted civil and criminal asset forfeiture cases involving money laundering, drug trafficking, healthcare fraud and securities violations.
 During her tenure at the United States Attorney’s Office, Doreen successfully handled several trials as lead counsel.
 Doreen was also an associate at a global law firm, as well as a law clerk for the Honorable Chief Justice (Ret.)
 Roderick L. Ireland of the Massachusetts Supreme Judicial Court.